Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Introduction

-Nevertheless, to adopt the active learning methods that succeed in 2D domains to the point cloud data is non-trivial.
-The reasons are multi-fold but not limited to 1) prior 2D region-based approaches are unable to learn the 3D spatial and structural information that reflects the representativeness of a candidate region and 2) the internal relation between the 3D regions are rarely considered by prior works, which may cause the biased estimations on their diversity.
-In this predicament, an active learning method that enables to reason about the \emph{de facto} diversity and representativeness of the candidate regions is urgently needed for the point cloud segmentation task.
+Nevertheless, to adopt the active learning methods that succeed in 2D domains to the 3D point cloud data is non-trivial.
+The reasons are multi-fold but not limited to \textbf{1)} prior 2D region-based approaches are unable to learn the 3D spatial and structural information that reflects the representativeness of a candidate region and \textbf{2)} the internal relation between the 3D regions is rarely considered by prior works, which may cause the biased estimations on their diversity.
+Taking Figure~\ref{fig:selection} for example, ClassBal~\cite{cai2021revisiting} can select sample areas with more categories than the Random method since it focuses on increasing the category diversity.
+However, the selected samples within the same category tend to gather in a local space, which lacks spatial and structural diversities, \eg, the selected samples of the chair category are all on the upper surface of the gray chair (yellow box) while ignoring the orange chair in the pink box.
+In this predicament, an active learning method that enables to reason about the \emph{de facto} spatial-structural diversity and representativeness of the candidate regions are urgently needed for the point cloud semantic segmentation task.